András Schäfer

-András Schäfer (born 13 April 1999) is a Hungarian professional footballer who plays as a left midfielder for Bundesliga club Union Berlin and the Hungary national team.
+András Schäfer (born 13 April 1999) is a Hungarian professional footballer who plays as a central midfielder for Bundesliga club Union Berlin and the Hungary national team.

 Club career

+MTK Budapest

-Schäfer made his Hungarian League debut for MTK appearing as a substitute away at against Gyirmót on 1 April 2017.
+Schäfer made his Hungarian League debut for MTK, appearing as a substitute away against Gyirmót FC Győr on 1 April 2017.

+Genoa and Dunajská Streda

+In January 2019, Schäfer signed for Serie A club Genoa on a three-and-a-half-year contract for a fee of around €1 million.
+Having failed to appear for Genoa's first team since signing for them, he joined Serie B side Chievo Verona on loan in August 2019.
+He was recalled by Genoa in January 2020 after failing to play for Chievo.

 On 17 January 2020, he joined Dunajská Streda, playing in the Fortuna Liga on loan until the end of the 2019–20 season, with an option to purchase.
+On 9 September 2020, it was announced that he had signed for the club permanently on a four-year contract.

 Union Berlin

+2021–22 season

 On 21 January 2022, Schäfer joined Union Berlin in the Bundesliga.
 On 7 May 2022, Schäfer scored his first goal in the Bundesliga on the 33rd game week of the 2021–22 Bundesliga season in a 4–1 away victory against SC Freiburg at the Europa-Park Stadion, Freiburg im Breisgau.
 In the 2021–22 Bundesliga season he earned 8 caps and scored 1 goal.